Welcome to Mustard Seed Publications

-Mustard Seed Publications is a resource ministry designed to help Christians come alive to the wonder, beauty, and transforming power of the gospel by magnifying the cross of Jesus in every book, article, and small group study we create.
+I created Mustard Seed Publications as a resource ministry designed to help people like you come alive to the wonder, beauty, and transforming power of the gospel by magnifying the cross of Jesus in every book, article, blog post, and small group study I create.

 Jesus used the metaphor of a mustard seed to describe how the kingdom of God grows from a tiny seed into a flourishing, fruit-producing tree.
 In each seed, there is gospel power and kingdom potential.
 Small in size but extensive in scope.

-Our deep desire is for Mustard Seed resources to work like that in your life — seeds of grace that take root and grow, producing the fruit of the Spirit as you abide in Jesus by faith as your perfect righteousness.
+My deep desire is for MSP resources to work like that in your life — seeds of grace that take root and grow, producing the fruit of the Spirit as you abide in Jesus by faith as your perfect righteousness.

-- Essential Ingredients: Foundational Christian Doctrines for New Disciples of Jesus (AVAILABLE NOW in paperback and Kindle!)
+- Essential Ingredients: Foundational Christian Doctrines for Growing Healthy Disciples of Jesus (157 pages)

 - I am Not the Christ: A Guide to Pastoral Ministry in View of the Cross (2020)